 I am honored to be on the faculty for the Yoga Works 300 hr teacher training program.
-I mentored for Yoga Works for many years, and have had the joy of watching so many of my students blossom into the amazing teachers they are today.
+I have mentored for Yoga Works for many years, and have had the joy of watching so many of my students blossom into the amazing teachers they are today.
+I lead a 50-hour Yoga Philosophy program for the 300 hr program as well.
 I also teach several modules on yoga philosophy, adjustments, Vinyasa sequencing, backbends, advanced asana, and other topics for a variety of other teacher training programs.
-This past year, I am so happy to have been a part of my dear friend, Rebecca Fink’s, vision in helping to create a 200-hour training of our own, offering the best of what we know (our next session begins July 5th, 2016).
+I am so happy to have been a part of my dear friend, Rebecca Fink’s, vision in helping to create a 200-hour training of our own as well, offering the best of what we know (our next session begins February 2018).

 When not on the mat, or busy writing, my passions are playing with my kittens, gardening (we grow a lot of our own produce), mountain biking, hiking, and traveling with my husband.

 In 2007, I began Yoga Trek Adventures, leading groups on yoga tours in places such as India, Mexico, Costa Rica, Oregon and Ojai.
 This December we are embarking upon another India trip.
 And in September, we will enjoy a long weekend in Sedona.